Last Updated on

 Tip: Preheat the serving dishes in the oven so to keep the steak hot for as long as possible – cold beef is not impressive in this scenario.

-While pan searing a chuck roast before cooking it in oven is a good method of handling this type of beef, another is searing it and then using a slow cooker to completely cook it.
+Another great way of cooking a chuck roast is searing it and then using a slow cooker to completely cook it.

 To cook the chuck roast in the slow cooker, follow the five easy steps below.